Written by Greg Ellifritz

 In order to shoot someone you need to reasonably believe that the attacker is going to seriously injure or kill you or an innocent third party.
 What did the naked guy do that would make you believe that your life was in danger?
 He grabbed a couple people, put one guy in a bear hug, and kicked the BART worker.
 None of those attacks rises to the level of lethal force.
 Shooting the naked guy would probably get you prosecuted.

 5) People who carry firearms also need to be crossed trained in empty hand skills and/or have access to a less lethal weapon.
 You can’t shoot the guy here.
 That leaves you with two choices if you want to defend yourself or intervene…empty hand attacks or a less lethal option like pepper spray.
 I think pepper spray would be an ideal option in this case.
 Do you carry any?
-If you don’t already have some, I recommend the Spitfire Unit from Sabre.
+If you don’t already have some, I recommend the Sabre Red Spray.

 If you didn’t have pepper spray, how would you physically intervene here?
 That big mess of hair looks awfully tempting…grab a big handful of hair and use it to bring naked guy’s head down.
 Then a couple repeated hammer fists to the side of the neck to end the fight.
 Simple and easy tactics will take care of the problem.